 Step 2: Register

-If you do not already have an Lot-tissimo account, click on “Register to bid” in the top right and “Click here to register” to enter your personal information.
-As the online only auctions are held on the external online platform Lot-tissimo, this step is also required of customers who are already registered with a My Karl & Faber account.
+If you do not already have an Invaluable account, click on “Log in” in the top right and enter your personal information in the “Create an Account” form.
+As the online only auctions are held on the external online platform Invaluable, this step is also required of customers who are already registered with a MY Karl & Faber account.

 Activate your account